andreipfeiffer/css-in-js/README.md

 Didn't manage to start it with Next.js + TypeScript.

-It was an interesting solution, as it promises zero-runtime overhead, generating `.css` files at build time, while the style are colocated within the components.
+It was an interesting solution, as it promises zero-runtime overhead, generating `.css` files at build time, while the style are collocated within the components.

 ### Cxs